-55. Why does decreased PaO2 cause increase ventilation?
+55. Why does a decreased PaO2 cause increase ventilation?

 Because it makes the carotid chemoreceptors more sensitive to H+, which causes them to fire more frequently.

-56. How does increased PaO2 affect the peripheral chemoreceptors?
+56. How does an increased PaO2 affect the peripheral chemoreceptors?

 It makes them less sensitive to H+.

-57. Why does increased PaO2 cause a decrease in ventilation?
+57. Why does an increased PaO2 cause a decrease in ventilation?